nullst/trivialfs/README.md

 It is impossible in current version to filter out files with tag `a` and not tag `b` beyond some `awk`/`sed` manipulations with lists of files: only intersections are supported.

+Files without tags could not be accessed through the mount point in any way.
+Also everything in trivialfs is read-only.

+You don't need to unmount and mount trivialfs manually if you added new tagged files or retagged already existing ones.
+Execute

+    touch ~/tags/reload
+to apply the changes on the fly.
+The success is indicated by returning "File not exists" error, which is not something you are going to get from `touch` (sorry for this).
+In more details, trying to create a file named "reload" in the directory you mounted trivialfs to (not inside some tags, so `~/tags/algebra/reload` will not work) leads to reparsing `.tags` file.

 How to tag files
 --
 First of all, you need a separate directory with all the files you are going to access through one mountpoint.
 Let's assume it's `~/info-storage`.
 The information about tags is contained will be contained in the file `.tags` there.
 It has a human-readable format, so you may just modify it as you with.
 It's usually more convenient to use the script `trivialtags` bundled together with trivialfs.